 So, Why Isn’t Artecoll Available In The United States?

-- Injections of bovine collagen without the PMMA microspheres that hold it in place.
+Injections of bovine collagen without the PMMA microspheres that hold it in place.
 Bovine collagen is “Jell-O” made from cow tendons.
 This procedure works in the same way as Artecoll, without the PMMA microspheres to hold the collagen in place so the skin fills in precisely as desired.
 It is found to work well for people with soft, distensible scars9.